FEniCS/web/citing/index.md

 ---
-title: Citing FEniCS
+title: Citing FEniCSx
 permalink: /citing/
 ---
-If you use FEniCS in your research, the developers would be grateful if you would cite the relevant publications.
-FEniCS is organized as a collection of components, so to give proper credit to the developers of FEniCS, please cite the indicated references **for each relevant component**.
+If you use FEniCSx in your research, the developers would be grateful if you would cite the relevant publications.
+FEniCSx is organized as a collection of components, so to give proper credit to the developers of FEniCSx, please cite the indicated references **for each relevant component**.

+## FEniCSx

+### Basix

+{% include _paper.html
+  id="ScroggsEtal2022"
+  title="Construction of arbitrary order finite element degree-of-freedom maps on polygonal and polyhedral cell meshes" author="M. W. Scroggs, J. S. Dokken, C. N. Richardson, and G. N. Wells" submitted="ACM Transactions on Mathematical Software" year="2022" arxiv="2102.11901"
+%}

+{% include _paper.html
+  id="BasixJoss"
+  title="Basix: a runtime finite element basis evaluation library" author="M. W. Scroggs, I. A. Baratta, C. N. Richardson, and G. N. Wells" submitted="Journal of Open Source Software" year="2022"
+%}

-## FEniCS
+## Legacy FEniCS

 {% include _paper.html
   id="AlnaesEtal2015"